ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 - robots.txt
 - Expect over time different content formants (for example metadata in file).
 Currently not discussed.

-Start of meeting discussion

 Main contentious points:

 Most prevalent critique is the TDB name, not the substance.

 AI/Gen AI: not much discussion.

 Search: still some discussion including some sub categories.
 Feels like search needs a bit more discussion.
-Sub categories should be discussed after the definition of "search" is agreeb by the group.
+Sub categories should be discussed after the definition of "search" is agreed by the group.

-Inference: Also still need alignment to group all AI use cases vs split out futher.
+Inference: Also still need alignment to group all AI use cases vs split out further.
 Even here sub category discussions should be delayed a little.

-//Ted Hardle:
-//Search: Is this a summary providing system or a reference providing system? does it impact all users or just atuomated systems.
+Ted Hardie: Search: Is this a summary providing system or a reference providing system? does it impact all users or just automated systems?

-**Chair (Mark) kicks off TDM discussion**
+### TDM

 Some folks believe TDM term is important to link it to what is happening in Europe.
-Others beleive that's a bad idea as some of the legal definitions have not really been settled yet, therefore we should change the term.
+Others believe that's a bad idea as some of the legal definitions have not really been settled yet, therefore we should change the term.

 The text definition is quite generic at this point.
 TDM is the only term left that could be linked to legal definitions.